isaac-nabe/multinational-retail-data-centralisation652/README.md

    - Improved code readability and maintainability by using meaningful naming conventions, eliminating code duplication, and adhering to the Single Responsibility Principle (SRP).
    - Implemented proper error handling and logging to enhance code robustness.
    - Used type annotations and consistent docstrings to improve code clarity and documentation.

+## Building Proper Foundations

+Building a proper foundation in your project is crucial to avoid spending a lot of time fixing issues later on when you are focused on other tasks.
+During this project, I learned the importance of setting up robust data cleaning and validation processes early on.

+### Example: Handling 'nan' Values in `data_cleaning.py`

+At one point, I encountered 'nan' values in the dataset, which were actually strings and not being cleaned properly.
+Initially, I considered simply filtering them out, but I realized this approach was not thorough.
+Instead, I implemented a validity filter on a categorical column to accept only good values and filter out the bad ones.
+This not only resolved the issue but also ensured better data quality.

+By addressing such issues early and thoroughly, you can save significant time and avoid headaches later in the project.
+Ensuring data integrity and cleanliness from the start lays a solid foundation for the entire data pipeline.

 ## License